Keir Starmer profile: The grammar school ‘superboy’ who could be the next Labour PM

 Then came partygate, Liz Truss, and a collapse in support for the Tory Party that no one could have foreseen.

-It has left Sir Keir as the odds-on favourite to be the next prime minister.
+It has left Sir Keir as the odds-on favourite to be the next prime minister in today’s election.
 It appears he might get there simply by “getting the boring stuff right”.